chevere/docs/get-started/overview.md

 # Overview

-In essence, Chevere is a [controller](./../components/controller.md) command runner with a [pluggable](../components/Pluggable.md) layer, which takes an `$input` and `return` a result of that process.
+In essence, Chevere is an [action](./../components/Action.md) command runner with a [pluggable](../components/Pluggable.md) layer, which takes an `$input` and `return` a result of that process.
 It is designed around the concept of handling instructions for *consumers* of the application, which could be _anything_ triggering the call for these instructions.

 The framework is completely modular, and it can be progressively implemented in any project.